-The device imitates this behavior in sink mode.
-It can be used to test even huge solar panels without having to connect a usually big solar inverter device which also requires to have a load connected to its AC output.
-Furthermore, all MPP tracking related parameters of the load can be adjusted and it's thus more flexible than an inverter with its limited DC input range.
+An electronic load can easily imitate this behavior and hence be used to test even huge solar panels without having to connect a usually big solar inverter device which also requires to have a load connected to its AC output.
+Furthermore, all MPP tracking related parameters of the electronic load can be adjusted and it's thus more flexible than an inverter with its limited DC input range.